What is closed-loop feedback?

 If your organisation is using a CRM system, it’s a good idea to link it to your case management system too.
 This can usually be done through an API to pass data back and forth between platforms.

-By integrating with your CRM, you have all the relevant information at hand.
+By integrating with your CRM, you can make sure your people have all the relevant information at hand at the right time.
 So when you’re resolving a complaint, customer service agents have all the background information on the customer.
 And when a member of your team next contacts that customer, they can access information about the previous complaint too.

-Follow up on feedback and turn detractors into promoters with automated ticketing, tracking and case management with Qualtrics Customer Experience.
-Built on the same powerful collection and analysis platform, it allows you to address issues quickly to improve the experience for your customers.
+You can follow up on feedback and turn detractors into promoters with automated ticketing, tracking and case management with Customer XM.
+Built on a single, powerful collection, analysis and action platform, it allows you to address issues quickly to improve the experience for your customers.
 With integrations into Salesforce, Marketo, Tableau, and many more, it gives you a single view of your customers to make case management simple and effective.